retypeapp/retype/cli.md

 ---
 # Retype CLI

 The Retype CLI is clean and simple.
-There are basically just three options, `retype init`, `retype build`, and `retype run`.
+The majority of the time you will run just one command: `retype watch`

 !!!